 Was Purnaiya the Brahman, a Traitor?

-According to Kirmani, Fateh Hyder, the eldest son of Tipu, surrendered himself to the British 'at the suggestion of Purnaiya, the Brahmin (who in promoting the ruin and destruction of the Khudadad state had employed his utmost endeavours) and the advice also of other traitors of the Sultan's court'.
+According to Kirmani, Fateh Hyder, the eldest son of Tipu Sultan, surrendered to the British at the suggestion of Purnaiya, 'who, in promoting the ruin and destruction of the Khudadad state had employed his utmost endeavours, and the advice also of other traitors of the Sultan's court'.

 purnaiya-diwan-of-mysore-by-thomas-hickey